damaainan/ceshisina/MySQL/procedure/example1.md

 BEGIN
 DECLARE p_num int DEFAULT 0;
 CASE p_level
-WHEN ‘A‘ THEN
+WHEN 'A' THEN
 SET p_num=90;
-WHEN ‘B‘ THEN
+WHEN 'B' THEN
 SET p_num=80;
-WHEN ‘C‘ THEN
+WHEN 'C' THEN
 SET p_num=70;
-WHEN ‘D‘ THEN
+WHEN 'D' THEN
 SET p_num=60;
 ELSE
 SET p_num=0;